 The resulting pull request (PR) can then be reviewed by other contributors, which might approve it, reject it, or most often request that modifications be done.
 Once approved, the PR can then be merged by one of the core developers, and its commit(s) will become part of the target branch (usually the master branch).

 We will go together through an example to show the typical workflow and associated Git commands.
 But first, let's have a quick look at the organization of Godot's Git repository.

 Git source repository¶

-The Git version control system is the tool used to keep track of successive edits to the source code - to contibute efficiently to Godot, learning the basics of the Git command line is highly recommended.
+The Git version control system is the tool used to keep track of successive edits to the source code - to contribute efficiently to Godot, learning the basics of the Git command line is highly recommended.
 There exist some graphical interfaces for Git, but they usually encourage users to take bad habits regarding the Git and PR workflow, and we therefore recommend not to use them.
 In particular, we advise not to use GitHub's online editor for code contributions (although it's tolerated for small fixes or documentation changes) as it enforces one commit per file and per modification, which quickly leads to PRs with an unreadable Git history (especially after peer review).

 The branches on the Git repository are organized as follows:

-- The master branch is where the development of the next major version (3.0, 3.1, 4.0, etc.) occurs.
+masterbranch is where the development of the next major version occurs.
 As a development branch, it can be unstable and is not meant for use in production.
 This is where PRs should be done in priority.